ReachableCEO/StartupStarterPackage/src/ProductPlan/SDM.md

 ##### Product Backlog

-- Purpose: The Product Backlog is a dynamic and prioritized list of all the work items (user stories, features, bug fixes, improvements) needed to be completed for the product.
+- Purpose: The Product Backlog is a dynamic and prioritized list of all the work items (./user stories, features, bug fixes, improvements.md) needed to be completed for the product.
 It represents the requirements and the vision of the product.
 - Importance: The Product Backlog acts as the single source of truth for the development team and stakeholders, ensuring a shared understanding of the product's scope and priorities.
 It enables transparency and allows for the continuous inspection and adaptation of the project's requirements.

 ##### Sprint Backlog